modikhw1/hagen_ta/QUESTION_BATTERY.md

 How much does the performer's execution matter vs the premise itself?

 - [ ] Premise is 80%+, performer is secondary
-- [ ] About 50/50
+- [ X ] About 50/50
-- [ ] Performer can elevate or kill a premise significantly
+- [ X ] Performer can elevate or kill a premise significantly
 - [ ] Great performer can make weak premise work

 ```
 What makes someone "good" at performing short-form comedy?
 _____________________________________________________________________________

+It depends on the sketch.
+If it's an absurdist idea, it's useful for the person to understand their voice as an actor, and what is implied about the person.
+Depending on how the person plays out the sketch, a certain demeanor or attitude is helpful to make the sketch work.

+In some sketches, featuring physical comedy (Falling over in an exaggerated way), or looking annoyed, it's good to have animated facial expressions or a willingness to take "social risks", meaning that it's ok to show personality, or being a butt of a joke.
+If the person in question does not "sell" the concept, due to not matching the implied emotional undertones, it can fall flat.
+This is why I mention that some premises need animated acting, as it won't be replicated to the same effect if it's not done right.

 _____________________________________________________________________________
 ```